carterw/esp8266Wifi/README.md

 If you press "save" your input is merely saved to the file as-is with no connect attempt.
 Or you can "scan" and get back to the table of access points.

+**New feature**

+Some open access points don't actually have internet access or require that you log in to a web page in order to gain it.
+These aren't useful for the 8266, so an "ignore" button has been added to mark them.

 ## Caveats

 At the time of this writing, version 1.9 of Micropython was recently released.
 I've found that with the previous version the ESP8266 was able to attempt connection to other remote access points with no problem while still serving as an access point itself.
 With 1.9 this seems somewhat broken.
 If you attempt to connect and it fails, your connection to the web app is scrogged.
 You will need to WiFi disconnect from the 8266 device and reconnect in order to recover.
 The program will have recorded the results of the connect attempt, however.

+**New results**

+The very latest version of the firmware, pulled and built directly from the github repository, does not seem to have this problem!

 ## Acknowledgement